Lavandula: Culinary history

-Spanish nard ("spykenard de spayn le pays"), referring to L. stoechas, is listed as an ingredient in making a spiced wine, namely hippocras, in The Forme of Cury.
+Spanish nard ("spykenard de spayn le pays"), referring to L. stoechas, is listed as an ingredient in making a spiced wine, hippocras, in The Forme of Cury.

 Lavender was introduced into England in the 1600s.
 It is said that Queen Elizabeth I of England prized a lavender conserve (jam) at her table, so lavender was produced as a jam at that time, as well as used in teas both medicinally and for its taste.

 Lavender was not used in traditional southern French cooking at the turn of the 20th century.
 It does not appear at all in the best-known compendium of Provençal cooking, J.-B. Reboul's Cuisinière Provençale.
 French lambs have been allowed to graze on lavender as it is alleged to make their meat more tender and fragrant.
 In the 1970s, a blend of herbs called herbes de Provence was invented by spice wholesalers.
 Culinary lavender is added to the mixture in the North American version.

 In the 21st century, lavender is used in many world regions to flavor tea, vinegar, jellies, baked goods, and beverages.